WordPress/wp20-book/Content/BB-Chapter-5-WCUS-Philadelphia.md

 Meta, led by Ian Dunn
 Training, led by Beth Soderberg

-The next Community Summit would not take place until 2023.
+The next Community Summit would not take place until 2018 and then again in 2023.
 WordCamp US became an important annual event.